 Seemingly happy to go nowhere, Durham sits along the tight curve of its river, snug below its castle and magnificently situated cathedral.
 It has a medieval, cobbled atmosphere and a scraggly peasant's indoor market just off the main square.
-Durham has a youthful liveliness and a small-town warmth that shines — especially on sunny days, when most everyone is out licking ice cream cones.
+Enjoy Durham's youthful liveliness and small-town warmth — especially on sunny days, when most everyone is out licking ice-cream cones.
 The nearby countryside harbors some of the country's best historical sights.
-Go for a Roman ramble at Hadrian's Wall, a reminder that Britain was an important Roman colony 2,000 years ago.
+Go for a ramble at Hadrian's Wall, the northwest frontier of the Roman Empire 2,000 years ago, when Britain was a colony.
 Make a pilgrimage to Holy Island, where Christianity gained its first toehold in Britain.
 At the excellent Beamish Museum, travel back in time to the 19th and 20th centuries.